Puerto Rico Packing List (23 Things People Forget to Bring)

 Besides taking care of your skin, you should also take care of your hair when you’re visiting Puerto Rico, especially if you’re planning to spend your days on the beach.
 The Moroccanoil leave-in is travel size and it’s great to hydrate your hair and detangle it after a day of sun, breeze, and saltwater.

 Puerto Rico features a rainy season from June to November characterized by frequent short evening showers.
-Having a good travel umbrella with you will save you from getting soaked.
-This umbrella is almost the size of your palm, but it is still windproof and has a 50 SPF to protect you from UV rays.
+Having a good travel umbrella on hand will save you from getting soaked.
+This umbrella is almost the size of your palm, but it’s windproof and has a 50 SPF to protect you from UV rays.

 Keep focused on your book or relax in your hotel room listening to music with these noise-cancelling headphones that can play music for about 50 hours.

 If you’re staying in San Juan, then you’ll notice nights are quite noisy.
-Noise-cancelling headphones are great to keep unwanted noises out.
-These JBL headphones work up to 50 hours on a single charge, are noise-cancelling, and use a voice assistant to let you know about the battery status.
+Noise-canceling headphones are great to keep unwanted noises out.
+These JBL headphones work up to 50 hours on a single charge, are noise-canceling, and use a voice assistant to let you know about the battery status.

 Motion Sickness Medicine

-If you’re considering taking a catamaran to Icacos or the ferry to Vieques and Culebra, you’ll want to have motion sickness medicine ready.
-Dramamine is a great motion sickness medicine that prevents nausea and the best, it doesn’t make you drowsy.
+If you’re considering taking a catamaran to Icacos or the ferry to Vieques and Culebra, then you’ll want to have motion sickness medicine ready.
+Dramamine is a great motion sickness medicine that prevents nausea and won’t make you drowsy.

 Your Puerto Rico packing list should include a waterproof bag if you’re visiting rivers, waterfalls, or any beach.
 With a dry bag, you can keep your extra clothes and electronics with you at all times, even in the water.
-The Heeta waterproof bag gets made of a resistant material with seamless technology to keep the water out.
-It also brings a free waterproof phone case.
+The Heeta waterproof bag is made of a water resistant material with seamless technology.
+It also includes a free waterproof phone case.

 First Aid Kit

-You never know what can happen while you’re out hiking or on the beach, and a first aid kit can help you provide the necessary help, even if it’s temporary.
-This small and compact first aid kit offers 85 supplies in a resistant hard case you can throw in your suitcase or backpack.
+You never know what can happen while you’re out hiking or on the beach, and a first aid kit can come in handy.
+This small and compact first aid kit offers 85 supplies in a water resistant hard case you can throw in your suitcase or backpack.

 Portable Action Camera

-For your visit to Puerto Rico, you’ll want to include in your packing list a camera that can record your memories in every circumstance.
-The GoPro HERO9 is a top favorite action camera because it can record 5k video and take 20 mpx photos on the beach, underwater, and even while you’re ziplining.
+For your visit to Puerto Rico, you’ll want to include in your packing list a camera that can record your precious memories.
+The GoPro HERO 10 is a top favorite action camera because it can record 5.3k60 Ultra HD video and take 23mpx photos on the beach, underwater, and while ziplining.

 👉 Love to record beautiful destinations?
 Don’t miss the most beautiful places you should visit in Puerto Rico.